 - Resistance: is the start and the quality of the pressure, which is analyzed during the increased pressure of the passive movements (Maitland et al 2013)

 - Rebound: a reaction of the cranial bone tissue by decreasing tension executed by an external force like a passive movement.
-This reaction is based on the cranial architecture and the transduction of forces between the bone structures, commonly referred to as the stress transducer system (Oudhof 2001, Proffit 2013 ).
+This reaction is based on the cranial architecture and the transduction of forces between the bone structures commonly referred to as the stress transducer system (Oudhof 2001, Proffit 2013 ).

 Initially, the three parameters will be examined through six standard tests.
-Next, specific regional tests are performed based on the results of the six standard tests.
+Next, specific regional tests are performed based on the results of the six standardized tests.
 Abnormal findings like increased resistance, reduced rebound, or the reproduction of the patient’s symptoms (sensory responses) may provide information or possible clues, or supporting clinical patterns.
-Clinical patterns might stem from, for example, post–traumatic headache, a unilateral subjective tinnitus, facial trauma, chronic (pseudo) sinusitis, or pediatric ear pain.
+Clinical patterns might stem from, for example, post-traumatic headache, unilateral subjective tinnitus, facial trauma, chronic (pseudo) sinusitis, or pediatric ear pain.